Skip to main content

 2. Invest in regular vehicle maintenance

 Regular vehicle maintenance is a crucial aspect of truck driver safety.
-Implementing a proactive maintenance schedule ensures that trucks are in optimal condition, reducing the risk of breakdowns and accidents.
+Implementing a proactive maintenance schedule ensures that trucks remain in optimal condition, reducing the risk of breakdowns and accidents.
 Make sure drivers are well-informed about any upcoming pre-trip inspections and establish a system for reporting issues before they become a problem.
-An inspection and reporting system that is clear and accessible to truckers can ensure proper management and operation of the vehicles.
+A clear and accessible inspection and reporting system will ensure all of your vehicles are perpetually optimized.

 3. Encourage healthy habits for your fleet of truck drivers

 Implementing policies that prohibit driving under the influence is also a must as a fleet manager.
 The FMCSA’s Clearhouse, a secure online database, provides employers with real-time updates on drivers in the Drug and Alcohol Program, establishing a way of tracking violations and keeping the roads safe.
-The Drug and Alcohol Program tests and monitors FMCSA-regulated employees in accordance with federal rules against the use of controlled substances and alcohol for CDL drivers.
-If a violation occurs, the driver is entered into the database and receives evaluation and treatment before being cleared to operate a commercial motor vehicle (CMV).
+The Drug and Alcohol Program tests and monitors FMCSA-regulated employees in accordance with federal rules against the use of controlled substances and alcohol for Commercial Driver’s License (CDL) drivers.
+If a violation occurs, the driver is entered into the database and receives evaluation and treatment before being cleared to operate a commercial motor vehicle (CMV) again.

 Employers are mandated to observe all employees and check in on them annually to ensure compliance with the rules.
-Ultimately, the FMCSA’s implementation of the Clearhouse and recent security measures, is another important step towards protecting everyone on the road and keeping drivers accountable.
+Ultimately, the FMCSA’s implementation of the Clearhouse is another important step towards protecting everyone on the road and keeping drivers accountable.

 4. Driver check-ins and monitoring as a fleet manager